vvanouytsel/braindump/Braindump/Networking/Wireless network connectivity.md

 ...
 ```

-## Specify a single AP to be used
+# Specify a single AP to be used

-I recently had an issue where I noticed that by `NetworkManager` would lose connection.
+I recently had an issue where I noticed that by [[Working with interfaces#NetworkManager|NetworkManager]] would lose connection.
 After some investigation it seemed because it was regularly switching between two access points that had similar signal strength.

 ```bash
 Dec 05 10:38:41 viper wpa_supplicant[1883]: wlp0s20f3: SME: Trying to authenticate with 34:2c:c4:e8:ab:cd (SSID='My-Home-ID' freq=5200 MHz)